Executive Summary: Dell AI Factory with NVIDIA

 Vendor-Provided

-Integrated Rack ControllerRetained
+Integrated Rack ControllerCeded

 Physical rack management — power, thermal, firmware, device inventory.
 Operates below Layer 2A.
+Proprietary management interface captive to Dell PowerRack.

-OpenManage EnterpriseRetained
+OpenManage EnterpriseCeded

 Infrastructure lifecycle management.
 Manages the chassis, not GPU workloads.
+Proprietary management platform — orchestration opinions captive to Dell.

-Dell CSI OperatorRetained
+Dell CSI OperatorCeded

 Dell's one K8s operator — storage provisioning, not compute orchestration.
+Kubernetes is open (Delegated substrate) but the CSI driver is Dell-specific, binding storage provisioning to Dell platforms.

 NVIDIA-Provided